CACHE COUNTY REPUBLICAN PARTY (Cache GOP) BY-LAWS

-(8F) If the offices of both Precinct Chair and Vice Chair are vacancy, the respective County Council District Chair may appoint a new Precinct Chair.
+(8F) If the offices of both Precinct Chair and Vice Chair are vacant, the respective County Council District Chair may appoint a new Precinct Chair.
 In the event of a vacancy in the offices of Vice Chair, Secretary, or Treasurer of any Precinct, the Precinct Chair of that Precinct is empowered to appoint a successor.

 (8G) The appointment of a successor to any vacancy shall be limited to the remainder of his/her predecessor's unexpired term.

 (8H) VACANCIES IN REPUBLICAN ELECTED OFFICES